JeffreySarnoff/FieldsOfBits.jl/README.md

 A bitfield is a span of bits within an unsigned type, often a UInt32 or a UInt64 (UInt8, UInt16, UInt32, UInt64, UInt128 are supported).
 Typically, a sequence of bitfields is specified and the unsigned type used is the smallest one that accommodates all of the bitfields.

 Bitfields have names.
 These names are of type Symbol.
-Any bitfield specification includes the name.
+Every bitfield specification has its name.
+The name of the bitfield is used to extract the field content from the rest of the [usually unsigned] binary information and to reset the content within the rest of the binary information.

 - One way to specify a bitfield is to give its *bitwidth*, the count of bits spanned, and its *offset*, the shift up from the least significant bit.
 - Another way to specify a bitfield is to give its *bitmask*, the sequence of bits (all set to 0b1) that covers the bitfield exactly, in its intended position.